bluffingo/OpenSB/README.md

 ## How to setup an OpenSB instance.

 1. Get an Apache server with PHP and MariaDB up and running, including Composer and the PHP GD library extension.
-NGINX should work, but we use Apache on Qobo production.
+NGINX/FreeNGINX should work, but we use Apache on Qobo production.
 1. Setup a virtual host.
 Look below the steps for an example.
 1. Run `composer update` from the terminal.
 1. Copy `config.sample.php`, rename it to `config.php` and fill in your database credentials.